cockroachdb/docs/v21.1/backup.md

 You can also visit the [**Jobs** page](ui-jobs-page.html) of the DB Console to view job details.
 The `BACKUP` statement will return when the backup is finished or if it encounters an error.

 {{site.data.alerts.callout_info}}
-The presence of the `BACKUP MANIFEST` file in the backup destination is an indicator that the backup job completed successfully.
+The presence of the `BACKUP MANIFEST` file in the backup subdirectory is an indicator that the backup job completed successfully.
 {{site.data.alerts.end}}

 ## Examples